MuGhasemi/human_readable_time/README.md

 ## Function Details

-The `make_readable` function calculates the hours, minutes, and seconds from the given number of seconds and formats them in a human-readable string.
+The `make_readable1` OR `make_readable2` functions calculates the hours, minutes, and seconds from the given number of seconds and formats them in a human-readable string.
 It uses the `divmod()` function for efficient calculation and f-string for formatting the output with leading zeros.